Are you having trouble integrating Treasury Software with QuickBooks?

 Below are some of the additional steps that our Support department may check.

 3. Is there a pop-up or notification in QuickBooks?
-If so, close the pop-up.
+Or are you in the middle of a transaction?
+If so, close the pop-up, finish the transaction.

 If QuickBooks is asking a question, or if you are in the middle of a transaction, you'll need to answer the question, or close/complete the open transaction.